School Mission & Overview

 A Public Magnet School Program

 A magnet school is a public school that has specified courses or curricula.
 Parkside's mission is to provide a Montessori academic curriculum that is supplemented to meet district and state public school standards.
 For more information on Parkside's academic curriculum, please check out our Academics page.
-Parkside’s Montessori program is over 35 years old and enrolled about 340 students in the 2022-2023 school year.
-We are expanding to become a TK-8th grade program by Fall 2023, so that we can provide the gift of Montessori to a greater number of students.
+Parkside’s Montessori program is over 35 years old and enrolls over 400 students Pre-K through 8th grade.
 Our school's goal is to make a Montessori education accessible to ALL students.

 Daily Schedule